tabzim/Improved-FK/Readme.txt

  The parameters specified in the file are optimal parameters for the data at hand.

 ===========output===========================================================
-The output given by K-NN and SVM code for USPS last layer features is 95.8% and 98.75% as  specified in Table 4.while the result given by diversity metric is 0.476 as mentioned in Table 1
+The output given by K-NN and SVM code on Discriminative features of USPS dataset is 97.3% and 99.9% as  specified in Table 4.while the result given by diversity metric is 0.476 as mentioned in Table 1